 Born in Co.
 Cork, Patsy began performing his genre-hopping, blues and jazz influenced originals in clubs throughout Ireland.
 He then took his music to the United States where his songs began to win awards and acclaim, including a feature on NPR’s All Songs Considered.
 But the pull of working with others was great and he began sitting in on sessions at St Louis’ famous session pub, McGurk’s.
 It was only a matter of time before word spread throughout the Irish music scene about Patsy’s guitar mastery.
 He has since worked with some of the most respected players in Irish Music including fiddle player Eileen Ivers and piping legend Paddy Keenan.

 Patsy’s guitar playing moves from driving rhythm to delicate and melodic finger picking.
-Of the range of emotion he draws from the guitar, The New Haven Advocate writes, “His music is stomping and ocean breezy – sure footed and fragile …” He has performed with The Cathie Ryan Band for the past five years and his interpretive skill and great wealth of talent shine out in Cathie’s concerts.
+Of the range of emotion he draws from the guitar, The New Haven Advocate writes, “His music is stomping and ocean breezy – sure footed and fragile …” He has performed with The Cathie Ryan Band for the past eleven years and his interpretive skill and great wealth of talent shine out in Cathie’s concerts.

 Fiddle virtuoso Patrick Mangan is held in very high esteem in the world of Irish traditional music.
 Earle Hitchner, critic of the Wall Street Journal, recently wrote that Patrick “embodies all that is admirable and durable about the Irish tradition in America.”